LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

 In the same manner there is a built-in way to create an iteratee in the `Error` state by providing and error message and an `Input[E]`

-Back to the `consumeOneInputAndEventuallyReturnIt`, it is possible to create a two step simple iteratee manually but it becomes harder and cumbersome to create any real world iteratee capable of consuming a lot of chunks before, possibly contionally, it eventually returns a result.
+Back to the `consumeOneInputAndEventuallyReturnIt`, it is possible to create a two step simple iteratee manually but it becomes harder and cumbersome to create any real world iteratee capable of consuming a lot of chunks before, possibly conditionally, it eventually returns a result.
 Luckily there are some built in methods to create common iteratee shapes in the `Iteratee` object.

 ### Folding input: